-Sligo County Council’s Environment Section has responsibility for maintaining the high quality of water, which exists and has a team of scientific and administration staff dedicated to this task.
-The Section works in partnership with all other relevant organisations, i.e. EPA, NWRFB, Teagasc, Forest Service etc. to achieve their goals.
-Given the potential for agricultural activities to cause pollution it is essential to strictly control agricultural practices that give rise to waste.
-Pollution can result from point or diffuse sources, point sources result from poor collection, storage and management of effluent while diffuse pollution typically arises from poor land spreading practices.
+Sligo County Council’s Environment Section has responsibility for maintaining the high quality of water which exists within County Sligo and has a team of scientific and administration staff dedicated to this task.
+The Section works in partnership with all other relevant organisations, i.e. EPA, LAWSAT, Inland Fisheries Ireland, DAFM, Forest Service etc. to achieve their goals.
+Given the potential for agricultural activities to cause pollution, it is essential to strictly control agricultural practices that give rise to waste.
+Pollution can result from both point or diffuse sources; point sources result from poor collection, storage and management of effluent while, in general, diffuse pollution typically arises from poor land spreading practices.

 When applying for planning permission for agricultural developments, applicants must ensure that they use the most up to date Agricultural Planning Application Form available from the Planning Section of this website or from the Planning Office.
 Applicants should also submit adequate information as detailed in the Agricultural Guidance Note, which accompanies this form.
-This will speed up the planning process by avoiding the need to request ‘further information’ and will ensure that the proposed development is environmentally sustainable.
+It is important to ensure that the application submitted fully demonstrates that the applicant’s proposals comply with the requirements of the European Union (Good Agricultural Practice for Protection of Waters) Regulations 2017 (S.I.
+No. 605 of 2017) as amended This will speed up the planning process by avoiding the need to request ‘further information’ and will ensure that the proposed development is environmentally sustainable.

 Education and Awareness

 The Council has an on-going educational campaign for farmers in the County which aims to increase awareness of the problems that farming activities can create.
-This includes, press releases, presentations to farming groups and an environmental leaflet on good farming practice.
+This includes, press releases, and an environmental leaflet on good farming practice.
 This leaflet includes topics such as land spreading, effluent storage, nutrient management planning, etc.